 Laws Proposed by Congress

-Legislation that Supports Equity and Justice
+Laws that Support Equity and Justice

 Americans with Disabilities Act